-FREE Shipping on Education orders $99 or more Exclusions Apply
+FREE Shipping on Education and Farm orders $99 or more Exclusions Apply

 - Check batteries.
 Make sure batteries are fully charged and positioned correctly.